 Note: Since writing this, we have an even better version of passion fruit syrup.
 Click Here for that recipe.

 Passion fruit juice

 Using the best, 100% juice you can find (fresh squeezed if available), reduce over medium low heat to one-third its original volume.
 Measure the amount of juice concentrate you now have and add an equal amount of sugar.
 Stir over heat until sugar is completely dissolved.
 Bottle, and preserve with a splash of vodka or neutral grain spirits.

-This project turned out to be an easy process and has made a nice addition to my rainbow of little syrup bottles.
+This project turned out to be an easy process and has made a nice addition to our rainbow of little syrup bottles.
 You need to keep an eye on the heat as it simmers to avoid a rolling boil and risk burning the the flavor.
-Once you have your syrup, it's time to start making Tiki drinks.
-I mentioned above that we are keeping with the nautical theme, so this week I am featuring the Port Light cocktail.
-It's a delicious way to show off your new syrup along with a bit of grenadine (you did make grenadine a while back, right?).
+Once you have your syrup, it’s time to start making Tiki drinks.
+As mentioned above, we are keeping with the nautical theme, so this week we are featuring the Port Light cocktail.
+It’s a delicious way to show off your new syrup along with a bit of grenadine (you did make grenadine a while back, right?).